mlip-cmu/book/05-setting-and-measuring-goals.md

 <figcaption>

-Example of developing a measure for code maintainability from lower-level measures.
+Example of developing a measure for code maintainability from lower-level measures. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>